iMiebaka/LBE/README.md

 The env variables required are: the secret key and database configuration
  <!-- and email(optional) -->
 ###### Secret key
 This is private to the server.
-It should be lengthy combination of alpha-numeric characters to secure the platform. <span style="color:red"> This should not be disclosed ☠️</span>
+It should be a lengthy combination of alpha-numeric characters to secure the platform. <span style="color:red"> This should not be disclosed ☠️</span>
 ###### Database
 The database will take in the host, username, port, password and database name
 <!-- ###### Email